batako/react-native-skia-sprite-animator/docs/editor_api.md

 - `clearClipboard()`: Clears the stored clipboard payload.
 - `setMeasuredHeight(height)` / `updateFilledHeight(updater)`: Track scroll container measurements to keep animation lists aligned next to the timeline.

-Use it alongside `useSpriteEditor` to keep toolbar buttons, contextual menus, and multiplier inputs in sync with the actual cursor inside `SpriteAnimator`.
+Use it alongside `useSpriteEditor` to keep toolbar buttons, contextual menus, and multiplier inputs in sync with the actual cursor inside your preview runtime.

 ---